Amina Adamu Aliyu

-Amina Adamu Aliyu is a Nigerian judge from Kano State She was born in Kano Municipal Local Government Area of Kano State.
-She pursued her Bachelor of Laws at Ahmadu Bello University Zaria, graduating in 1986, and subsequently completed her legal training at the Nigerian Law School, being called to the bar in May 1989.
-Aliyu started her career as a state counsel in the Kano State Ministry of Justice in 1989, eventually rising to the position of Deputy Director Civil Litigation by 2009 when she became a High Court Judge.
-Notable cases include chairing the election petition tribunals in Kwara State in 2020 and Kebbi State in the 2019 Nigerian general election.
-Aliyu also presided over cases involving issues such as irregularities in the selection process of the Kano Emirate Throne and heinous crimes, delivering judgments that led to convictions and sentences.
+Amina Adamu Aliyu is a Nigerian judge from Kano State.

 Education

-She started her education in Kwalli Special Primary School, in Kano State, she move to Federal Government Girls College Bida between 1975 and 1979, she attended Ahmadu Bello University Zaria between 1982 and 1986 where she obtained Bachelor of Laws she went to Nigerian Law School where she was trained as Legal Practitioner and she was called to bar in May 1989.
+Aliyu was born in Kano Municipal Local Government Area of Kano State.
+She started her education in Kwalli Special Primary School, in Kano State and moved to Federal Government Girls College Bida between 1975 and 1979.
+Aliyu attended Ahmadu Bello University Zaria between 1982 and 1986, where she obtained a Bachelor of Laws degree.
+She attended Nigerian Law School and was called to bar in May 1989.

 Career

 She was a state Counsel in the Kano State Ministry of Justice from 1989 where she rose to the position of Deputy Director Civil litigation until in 2009 when she was appointed a High Court Judge.

 She was the chairperson of the election petition tribunal in Kwara State 2020 where the candidate of the People's Democratic Party filed a petition against Honourable Ahmed Adam, of the All Progressives Congress for allegations of fraud and irregularities in his name, that Adam deposed to false information in the EC9 form he submitted to the Independent National Electoral Commission after presenting all the evidence where Adam's name on the EC9 form is different from his primary school certificate, his declaration of age, his voters’ card and also in the letter he forwarded to the Independent National Electoral Commission on January 15, 2019, Justice Amina delivered a judgement based on the difference between ‘Adam’ and ‘Adama’ on the certificate of the Honourable Ahmed Adam of All Progressives Congress She nullified the election consequently declared Honourable Salihu Yahaya Mohammed, of the Peoples Democratic Party as the winner of the bye-election held in March 2020.